ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

     <td>Placement</td>
     <td>
     <ul>
-    <li>Auto Assign – Bluemix automatically assigns your instance to a host versus you specifying one.
+    <li>Auto Assign – {{site.data.keyword.Bluemix_notm}} automatically assigns your instance to a host versus you specifying one.
 Your instance will be placed in a data center that has capacity.
 If you auto-assign your instance, you will not be using any of your dedicated hosts's capacity.</li>
     <li>Specify Host – Your dedicated host associated with your account will display under Dedicated Host. </li>
     </ul>
     </td>